Community Development Initiative (CDI)

 Integral to the CDI is the hands-on opportunity for residents to "build" what they would like to see and test whether their projects are financially feasible.
 The CDI process allows residents to consider development options and to explore how their ideas might pan out on the ground.
 The CDI is not a master planning process but can be integrated with such processes.

-As of January 2018, we are holding a CDI in Woodlawn.
+In January 2018, we held a CDI in Woodlawn.
 Learn more about our CDIs in Uptown (May 2014), Logan Square (September 2014), Aurora, Hyde Park, Logan Square and North Lawndale.

 The CDI process: A three-step collaboration

 The CDI process consists of three community meetings that occur over a span of several weeks.
 The process is facilitated by MPC and led by a community-based organization or public official.

 Before the community meetings, a steering committee of invested community members convenes to discuss development opportunities and challenges, identify specific parcels that have (re)development potential and develop an outreach strategy that will connect as many community members as possible to the process.

 The first meeting provides an overview of current land use policies and demographic and commercial changes in the community, giving residents a chance to discuss (re)development opportunities and challenges and set concrete goals.

 A CDI creates realistic development recommendations, like this mixed-use structure for North Lawndale.

 Meeting 2: Block exercise

 At the second meeting, community members explore economic and design options for their community through a hands-on block exercise.
 Residents create hypothetical development options for three sites using various wooden blocks that represent retail and housing units.
 As community members build their proposals, they are sketched by design advisors, while a real estate advisor calculates development costs and revenues.